 A limitation of the current study is that while we tested the effects of raw frass on both plant growth and herbivore performance, we only tested the effects of incubated and composted frass on plant growth.
 This means that we do not have a complete understanding of the effects of these different types of frass on herbivore performance.
-In future studies, it would be important to include measurements of herbivore performance when testing the effects of different types of frass on plant growth.
-Additionally, it would be interesting to explore the potential mechanisms behind the observed effects, such as changes in soil nutrient availability or the presence of beneficial microorganisms in the frass.
-Moreover, assessing feeding damage by larvae of D. radicum on plants grown in soil amended with frass in future studies would provide another dimension of the potential role of insect residual streams on herbivore control.
+In future studies, it will be important to include measurements of herbivore performance when testing the effects of different types of frass on plant growth.

 Conclusions

-This study has shown that the use of BSFF and MWF have the potential as alternative sources of organic fertilisers for sustainable agriculture.
+This study has shown that the use of BSFF and MWF have potential as alternative sources of organic fertilisers for sustainable agriculture.
 However, the use of raw BSFF may also have implications for insect herbivore control, as it decreases the performance of D. radicum and P. xylostella larvae.
 In contrast, the use of raw MWF increases the survival of these pests.
 The lack of a significant effect of soil amendments on leaf feeding P. xylostella larvae suggests that other factors, such as the presence of natural predators or the use of physical barriers, may be more effective in controlling this pest.
 Additionally, the effect of incubating and composting frass on plant growth performance highlights the importance of proper handling and treatment of frass to maximize its potential benefits.
-The current study indicates that it may be more effective to incubate frass in the soil before sowing seeds, allowing frass nutrients to become more readily available to the young plants and potentially leading to better growth.
-These findings suggest that a holistic approach, combining the use of frass as a sustainable fertiliser with other pest management strategies, may be necessary to achieve sustainable agriculture practices.
-Future studies should compare the effects of raw frass, incubated and composted frass, particularly BSFF on insect herbivores, and the mechanisms of action to understand their potential for sustainable herbivore control.
+This study indicates that it may be more effective to incubate frass in the soil before sowing seeds.
+These findings suggest that an integrated approach, combining the use of frass as a sustainable fertiliser with pest management strategies, may lead to sustainable agricultural practices.
+Future studies should compare the effects of raw frass, incubated and composted frass on insect herbivores, and the mechanisms of action to understand their potential for sustainable herbivore control.

 Acknowledgements